MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/vTrue/Get-AzureRmADApplication.md

 ```

 ### -DisplayNameStartWith
-Specifies the display name of all applications that this cmdlet gets.
+Fetch all applications starting with the display name.

 ```yaml
 Type: String